PPA Mass 1 June 28-June 30 2024 2025-12-30T22:40:49+00:00

 Assistant Coach

-Assistant Coach Jeff Huffman enters his sixth season at Amherst in 2023.
-This will be Huffman’s sixths season as men’s goalkeeper coach and fifth in the same role for the women’s team.
-In total, Huffman has seen 13 different goalkeepers on his teams receive individual postseason accolades in 18 seasons of collegiate soccer.
+Assistant Coach Jeff Huffman enters his ninth season at Amherst in 2026.
+This will be Huffman’s ninth season as men’s goalkeeper coach and eighth in the same role for the women’s team.

 It was a special 2021 season for Huffman.
 The men’s side advanced to the national title game as his goalkeepers combined on the season for the most shutouts (15) and lowest goals against average (0.41) in all of Division III men’s soccer.
 Additionally, Kofi Hope-Gund was named to the NCAA All-Tournament Team.
 On the women’s side, Mika Fisher was named the United Soccer Coaches First Team All-America goalie in her debut collegiate season.